Tanmengxuan/grab_traffic_management/3_Main/README.md

 ## Software packages requirements

-The code is written using Python 3.5.2.
+The scripts are written using Python 3.5.2 and tested in the Ubuntu 16.04 environment.
 Please make sure Tensorflow 1.13 with gpu support is being installed.

 Alternative, you can use the docker image that I have created for